-Danone applies the principles of the Global Danone Pledge on marketing to children.
-This means only products that meet the Danone Pledge will be marketed to children under 12 years of age.
-We encourage children to have healthy drinking habits through marketing plain water brands.
-We do not direct any marketing communications for Aquadrinks to children below 12 years of age.
+Danone applies the principles of the Global Danone Pledge on marketing to children*.
+This means only products that meet the Danone Pledge will be marketed to children under 13 years of age.

-* It refers to paid and unpaid communications developed by Danone with the intention of promoting its products to children under the age of 12 using TV, radio, print, cinema, online (on all digital platforms, including company-owned websites and company-owned social media profiles), DVD/CD-ROM, direct marketing, product placement, interactive games, outdoor marketing, mobile and SMS marketing.
-Danone marketing communications are considered to be addressed to children under the age of 12 when these represent at least 30% of the audience.
+* It refers to paid and unpaid communications developed by Danone with the intention of promoting its products to children under the age of 13 using all print media (newspapers, magazine books and printed advertising in public places), all broadcast media (traditional TV, radio), all non-broadcast electronic and/ or digital media (its own and third-party websites, social media, mobile and SMS marketing, native online marketing, games and apps, CDs/ DVDs), all of in-store or point-of-sales marketing, including packaging.
+Sponsorship (e.g. sporting, entertainment or cultural events or activities).
+All additional forms of marketing (cinema, outdoor, product placement in movies, TV shows, etc.).
+Danone marketing communications are considered to be addressed to children under the age of 13 when these represent at least 30% of the audience.

 MARKETING BREAST MILK SUBSTITUTES